Support Charleston County’s Greenbelt Program

 Easements involve working with a willing landowner, who retains ownership of the land but is compensated for reducing or eliminating the development rights on the property.
 Conservation easements are often cheaper than buying the land and keep the land on the county tax rolls.
 We believe the program should continue to prioritize easements over outright acquisition in the rural areas.

-LAND CONSERVATION ACROSS SC
+LAND CONSERVATION ACROSS SOUTH CAROLINA

 Since 1985, more than 1.2 million acres have been protected on the South Carolina coast.
 The healthy coastal greenbelt contains and enhances our growing community and provides recreational opportunities, clean water and an unparalleled quality of life.
 See maps below.